Local approximation of multipartite quantum measurements: Applications

-We have defined $R(s)\ge0$ such that $\sum_\mu\Tr{R(s)\rho_\mu}=1$ for all $s$.
-Since $E_j\ge0$ and $\rho_\mu\ge0$, we have that $\Tr{E_j\rho_\mu}=0\implies E_j\rho_\mu=0=\rho_\mu E_j$ for all $j\not\in J_\mu$, and we see immediately that $\Tr{R(s)\rho_\mu R(s)\rho_\nu}=0$ for all $s$ and for all $\mu\ne\nu$.
-Finally, we must show that there exists $s$ such that $f(s)\equiv\max_\mu{\Tr{R(s)\rho_\mu}}=\chi$ for all $\chi$ in the range $1/N\le\chi\le1$.
+We have defined $R(s)\ge0$ such that $\sum_\mu\textrm{Tr}\left({R(s)\rho_\mu}\right)=1$ for all $s$.
+Since $E_j\ge0$ and $\rho_\mu\ge0$, we have that $\textrm{Tr}\left({E_j\rho_\mu}\right)=0\implies E_j\rho_\mu=0=\rho_\mu E_j$ for all $j\not\in J_\mu$, and we see immediately that $\textrm{Tr}\left({R(s)\rho_\mu R(s)\rho_\nu}\right)=0$ for all $s$ and for all $\mu\ne\nu$.
+Finally, we must show that there exists $s$ such that $f(s)\equiv\max_\mu{\textrm{Tr}\left({R(s)\rho_\mu}\right)}=\chi$ for all $\chi$ in the range $1/N\le\chi\le1$.
 First, note that $f(0)=1/N$ and $f(1)=1$, each of which are easily seen from the expressions for $R(0)$ and $R(1)$ given in the preceding paragraph.
 The result for all $\chi$ then follows immediately due to continuity of $f(s)$ for $0\le s\le1$, which itself follows from continuity of $R(s)$.
-This ends the proof.\endproof
+This ends the proof. {\stretch{1}}$\blacksquare$

-Next, we show that Theorem~\ref{thm2} is, in fact, strictly stronger than Proposition 1 of \cite{KKB}, by using our theorem to demonstrate that no measurement $\MC\in\locc$ accomplishes perfect state discrimination of the set of mutually orthogonal states given in their Eq.~(15).
-We will show that there is only one rank-$1$ measurement $\MC$ that works for this task, and that the requisite (by Theorem~\ref{thm2}) path of product operators in $Z_\MC$ is non-existent for at least one of the outcomes in $\MC$.
-Then this will also be true for any acceptable higher-rank measurement, $\MC^\prime$, because the outcomes of $\MC^\prime$ are positive linear combinations of those in $\MC$, so that $Z_{\MC^\prime}\subseteq Z_\MC$.
+Next, we show that Theorem~\ref{thm2} is, in fact, strictly stronger than Proposition $1$ of \cite{KKB}, by using our theorem to demonstrate the fact (which cannot be shown by Proposition $1$ \cite{KKB}) that no measurement ${\cal M}\in\overline{\textrm{LOCC}}$ accomplishes perfect state discrimination of the set of mutually orthogonal states given in their Eq.~(15).
+We will see that there is only one measurement ${\cal M}$ that works for this task, and that the requisite (by Theorem~\ref{thm2}) path of product operators in $\ZC_{\cal M}$ is non-existent for at least one of the outcomes in ${\cal M}$.